-A Peak output of approximately 8.9Kw can be expected with dry soft wood.
-A maximum heat output of approximately 12-14Kw can be expected with dry wood.
-Due to the clean air requirements there is reduced control of the minimum heat out put and the fires have limited burn periods.
+A maximum heat output of approximately 13kW can be expected with dry wood.
+Due to the clean air requirements, there is reduced control of the minimum heat output, and the fires have limited burn periods.
 The height of the flue system can have an effect on the draw, control and burn periods of the fire.
-The stove can heat an area of approximately 100-140 sq meters.
+The stove can heat an area of approximately 100-140 square meters.